 - Total: €60

 That concludes Helsinki on a Budget – The Best Free Things to do in Helsinki.
 We hope you enjoy your time in this fascinating city.
-If you have any questions or feel we have missed anything, please reach out to us in the comment section below, through our contact us page.
-Don’t forget to follow us on Instagram here, where we share further travel advice & inspiration.
+If you have any questions or feel we have missed anything, please reach out to us in the comment section below.

 Stay adventurous and Happy travels.